 Everyone feels anticipatory anxiety before certain new ventures, whether that be an unfamiliar journey or giving a presentation at work.
 Usually, this is grounded in a fear of the unknown.
 Offering your autistic clients the chance to visit the salon before their appointment allows them to familiarize themselves with the setting which should help to minimize appointment-day jitters.

 Typically, someone with autism will feel more comfortable in a quiet atmosphere.
+Too many sounds, smells, and bright lights can trigger sensory overload or even a meltdown.
 Small but effective steps that you can take to create a quiet environment include turning down the volume of background music and booking the appointment for a time when there are few others in the salon.

 Allow extra time for the appointment